se-research/OpenDaVINCI/docs/tutorial.service.rst

 You can compile and link the example assuming the file is called Tutorial-Thread.cpp::

    g++ -I /usr/include/opendavinci -c Tutorial-Thread.cpp -o Tutorial-Thread.o
-   g++ -o Tutorial-Thread Tutorial-Thread.o -lopendavinci -lpthread -lrt
+   g++ -o Tutorial-Thread Tutorial-Thread.o -lopendavinci -lpthread

 Running the example above will print the following on the console::